 Rainbow Poof opens the third room and wants to roast his foes with lightning but all he gets is a feeble spark (3 curses for his Chain-Lightning!).We all laughed at that, everybody, except annoyed Rainbow Poof…

-As me and Rainbow Poof fight Dead-Fleshies, the Ghost-Lady is a little behind and followed close by the non-living.
+As me and Rainbow Poof fight Dead-Fleshies, Ghost-Lady is a little behind and followed close by the non-living.
 Noisy Lucky-Charm says he will protect her: “I will change tempo suddenly and the monsters will be immobilized”.
-I mean, *WTF* but it worked…
+I mean, what the hell, but it worked…

 I push a dead-fleshy into a trap as Rainbow Poof blasts the other with magic and the way is clear for the altar room.